Migraine

 Attacks are often accompanied by disabling symptoms such as extreme sensitivity to sound, light, touch and smell, vomiting, nausea, dizziness, visual disturbances, and numbness or tingling in the face or extremities.

 Fortunately, migraines are treatable.
 Your first step to treating a migraine is to contact a Los Angeles migraine specialist who can help find the best treatment option for you.
 Dr. Katayoun Omrani is the leading Orofacial Pain specialist in Southern California and has helped thousands of patients overcome migraines.
-If you or a loved one is suffering from migraine headaches, contact Headache TMJ Los Angeles Pain Clinic today to schedule your free consultation.
+If you or a loved one is suffering from migraine headaches, contact Headache TMJ Los Angeles Pain Clinic today to schedule your consultation.

 Contact Us Today at (310) 422-4246